How to Sync Trello and GitHub with a 2-way Integration

 Find out more about setting rules.

 Step 4.
-Set up field mappings between Trello and GitHub
+Set up field mappings for your Trello-GitHub integration

 Next, you’ll be asked whether you want to set up your fields from scratch or let Unito do so automatically.
 If you select auto-map, you can change any mappings you want or add custom fields.
 If you’d rather DIY and know exactly how you want your fields mapped, start from scratch.